 Leveraging tired cars or vans can provide additional resource for businesses, and a wrap can bring it back up to scratch with the rest of your fleet.

-Make sure that you consider the condition of the vehicle first, any dents or scratches will need to be repaired in order for a smooth wrap application.
+Will a car wrap cover scratches?
+Unfortunately the answer is no for deeper scratches - make sure that you consider the condition of the vehicle first, any dents, hail damaged, chips or larger scratches will need to be repaired in order for a smooth wrap application.

 So, if you’ve got an older vehicle in perfect working order sitting at your premises – can you afford not to get it wrapped?